ottogroup/penelope/Readme.md

 | Trashcan support        | no                                      | no                                       | yes                                      |
 | Object versioning       | N/A, default to GCP organization policy | N/A, default to GCP organization policy  | N/A, default to GCP organization policy  |

+#### Cloud Storage Settings for Time To Life/Move (TTL/TTM)

+There are three settings for TTL that can be configured for Cloud Storage backups:
+* Mirrors TTL
+  * will delete objects in the backup bucket that are older than the configured TTL
+  * this option is added due to regulatory requirements for data retention limitation in some industries
+* Snapshot TTL
+  * will delete objects in the backup bucket that are older than the configured TTL
+  * this option is added due to regulatory requirements for data retention limitation in some industries
+* Archive TTM
+ * will change the storage class of objects in the backup bucket to "Archive" after the configured TTM
+ * this option is added to reduce storage costs for long term backups

 #### Trashcan for Cloud Storage

 This feature is used when the backup strategy is set to "**Mirroring**".